 Applicants should investigate the programs in their fields offered by U.S. universities and have a clear idea of the type of program of study desired.

 Required Standard Examinations

 The Test of English as a Foreign Language (TOEFL) is a language test required of all foreign students whose native language is not English.
-The Graduate Record Examination (GRE) is a general ability test, which indicates a candidate’s aptitude for graduate level study.
-TOEFL and GRE are administered in Madagascar, and the cost for these tests will be covered by the U.S. Embassy.
+The Graduate Record Examination (GRE) is a general ability test, which indicates a candidate’s aptitude for graduate-level study.
+Both TOEFL and GRE are administered in Madagascar and the Embassy’s EducationUSA office will provide finalists with access to test preparation materials.

-Management students are usually required to take the GMAT (Graduate Management Admissions Test) instead of the GRE.
-Since the GMAT is not offered in Madagascar, candidates selected for degree study requiring GMAT must seek personal or alternative funding to allow them to take it overseas.
+Management students are usually required to take the Graduate Management Admissions Test (GMAT).
+Since the GMAT is not offered in Madagascar, finalists selected for a degree program requiring the GMAT will be asked to take the GRE instead.